 We were the first Local in North America to organize newspaper carriers — at the Winnipeg Free Press.

-We have approximately 1,400 members working in Winnipeg, Brandon, Selkirk, Thunder Bay, Calgary and Lethbridge.
-Our shops include: Winnipeg Free Press, Winnipeg Sun, Brandon Sun, Thunder Bay Chronicle Journal, Canstar News, Lethbridge Herald, LGM/Coronet Transcontinental Printing, McAra Printing (Calgary), United Way Winnipeg support staff, staff reps and Labour Relations Officers with the Manitoba Association of Health Care Professionals (staff reps), CUPE 37 (Calgary), MGEU (senior staff), TEAM (LROs, and WAPSO (LROs) and school bus drivers with the the Lord Selkirk School Division.
+Local 191 has approximately 1,200 members working in Winnipeg, Brandon, Selkirk, Pinawa, Thunder Bay, Calgary and Lethbridge.
+Our shops include: Winnipeg Free Press, Winnipeg Sun, Brandon Sun, Thunder Bay Chronicle Journal, Canstar News, Lethbridge Herald, LGM/Coronet Transcontinental Printing (Winnipeg), McAra Printing (Calgary), United Way Winnipeg support staff, staff reps and Labour Relations Officers with the Manitoba Association of Health Care Professionals (staff reps), CUPE 37 (Calgary), MGEU (senior staff), TEAM (LROs), WAPSO (LROs), school bus drivers with the the Lord Selkirk School Division, and staff at the Pinawa Golf and Country Club.

 The Local is run by a rank-and-file executive board of 21 members, who meet monthly to look after the running of the Local, and who set policy in accordance with the wishes of the members.